ck37/atlantic-causal-2017/README.md

 **2017 Atlantic Causal Inference Competition**

-Authors: Jonathan Stiles, Chris J. Kennedy, Caleb Miles, Ivana Malenica, Nima Hejazi, Andre Waschka, Alan Hubbard.
+**Authors**: Jonathan Stiles, Chris J. Kennedy, Caleb Miles, Ivana Malenica, Nima Hejazi, Andre Waschka, Alan Hubbard.

+**Description**: [**UPDATE!**] Targeted minimum loss-based estimation (TMLE) was implemented using a universal least-favorable one-dimensional sub-model.
+The outcome regression and propensity scores were modeled using super learning, with a library consisting of logistic regression models, gradient boosted machines, generalized additive models, and regression splines.
+Covariates supplied to the Super Learner were pre-screened based on their univariate association with the outcome.

-Acknowledgements: We thank Susan Gruber for theoretical inspiration and for sharing the source code from her 2016 entry, and Mark van der Laan for helpful discussion.
+**Acknowledgements**: We thank Susan Gruber for theoretical inspiration and for sharing the source code from her 2016 entry, and Mark van der Laan for helpful discussion.

+**Expected runtime**: 90 seconds per dataset of 250 observations and 58 covariates.

 ## Requirements